-I’m a big fan of having kefir on a regular basis as it’s both a highly nutritious food and a great natural remedy for healthy gut, strong immune system and good mood, among others.
+I’m a big fan of having homemade kefir on a regular basis as it’s both a highly nutritious food and a great natural remedy for healthy gut, strong immune system and good mood, among others.

 Well, kefir is simply milk that is fermented by the kefir grains for about 24-48 hours.
-The grains are a gelatinous, living bacteria and yeast culture that is white or yellow in colour, and looks like small cauliflower pieces.
+The grains are a gelatinous, living bacteria and yeast culture that is white or yellow in colour, and looks like small cauliflower pieces – see the photos below.

 Kefir and the grains originated in the Caucasus Mountain region where local people have been using them for centuries.
 The people living there are known for their longevity and enjoyment of good health till late in life.